Elizabeth Warren Has A Plan To Keep Black Women From Dying In Childbirth

 In the U.S. House, freshman Rep. Lauren Underwood and Rep. Alma Adams launched the Black Maternal Health Caucus earlier this month.
 Its founding members include Underwood's fellow freshman representatives Ayanna Pressley and Lucy McBath.

-"The movement began under the umbrella organization, the Black Mamas Matter Alliance," Bandele said, adding that organizers and activists have been raising public awareness all along.
+"The movement began under the umbrella organisation, the Black Mamas Matter Alliance," Bandele said, adding that organisers and activists have been raising public awareness all along.
 "It's a from-the-ground-up victory in bringing this issue to the forefront."

 Advertisement